OCA/stock-logistics-barcode/barcodes_generator_abstract/README.rst

 ===========

-If you want to generate barcode for another model, you can create a custom module that inherits on 'barcodes_generator' and inherit your model like that:
+If you want to generate barcode for another model, you can create a custom module that inherits on 'barcodes_generator_abstract' and inherit your model like that:

 class MyModel(models.Model):
     _name = 'my.model'